guimsilvaa/topufa/README.md

 3) Fetch corresponding FASTA

-4) Create a blast database with these
+4) Create a BLAST database with these

-5) Alignment using blastp with your assigned input query fasta file
+5) BLASTp alignment between this database and your assigned input-query fasta file

 6) Output several lists/csv files demonstrating the conversions generated throughout the script execution PLUS output_blastp.txt with the alignment results